 - The level of support varies by 20% or more from the amount that should be awarded according to state guidelines

 - Three or more years have passed since the alimony was modified or first established

 - There has been a material and substantial change in circumstances for at least one party since the court decided on the initial amount

 These material and significant changes in conditions can take several different forms and can apply to either the person paying or receiving alimony.
 For any modification or termination of alimony to occur, you (or your lawyer) must file a motion with the county clerk.
 At the next court hearing, both you and your former spouse must appear and will have the chance to present evidence.

 Frequently Asked Questions

 Divorce law can get complicated, especially in cases of disputed or shifting alimony payments.
 Individuals seeking to modify or terminate their alimony often have many questions.
-The best way to get all your pressing questions answered is to schedule a free consultation with one of our highly trained alimony modification attorneys.
+The best way to get all your pressing questions answered is to schedule a consultation with one of our highly trained alimony modification attorneys.
 In the meantime, read over our frequently asked questions below.
 When you’re ready to discuss your situation with a member of our team, call our office at (832) 534-2589.

 When Can I Petition a Modification Agreement?

 Although Texas often enforces a three-year time limit before alimony can be adjusted, these time limits do not apply when there is a substantial change in circumstances.
 For example, if the person paying alimony suffers a medical crisis or becomes unemployed shortly after the court sets alimony, he or she can petition the court regardless of how much time has passed.